 New rules and controls for YouTube videos

 YouTube is giving parents more control over their kids’ use of the site.
-With the new timer feature, parents can now set specific limits on how long their teens can watch YouTube Shorts on accounts that are managed through the Family Link system.
+With the new timer feature, parents can now set specific limits on how long their teens can watch YouTube Shorts on accounts managed through Family Link.

-This feature allows you to completely block access by setting the timer to zero.
-The platform has also automatically turned on “take a break” and bedtime reminders for all users between the ages of 13 and 17.
-This function is designed to encourage healthier digital habits without the need for users to set them up themselves.
+This feature lets you completely block access by setting the timer to 0.
+The platform has also automatically enabled “take a break” and bedtime reminders for all users aged 13-17.
+This function is designed to encourage healthier digital habits without requiring users to set them up themselves.

 YouTube

-Teenagers will also have to follow new rules for content on YouTube that will change how they watch videos.
+Teenagers will also have to follow new rules for YouTube content, which will change how they watch videos.
 The controls will work with these rules.
-The platform’s recommendation system will put content that is better for this age group and more useful at the top of the list.
+The platform’s recommendation system will prioritize content better suited to this age group and more useful at the top of the list.

 This project, which was planned with help from outside experts in child development and digital wellness, will make it more likely that teens will see educational videos from sites like TED-Ed and Khan Academy in their feeds.
 The goal is to encourage younger people to watch videos that are both fun and educational.